 Statistics in the United States make it clear that alcoholism risk for women is on the rise.
-Nearly half of adult women say that they have drank alcohol in the past month.
-This alone would not be startling if it were not for the fact that twelve percent of adult women have reported binge drinking (that is, drinking five or more drinks in one sitting) three times a month.
-More than that, alcohol consumption and binge drinking rates for women are rising at a much faster rate than for men.
-Finally, roughly 2.5% of women meet the criteria for alcohol dependence.
+Nearly half of adult women say that they have drunk alcohol in the past month.
+This alone would not be startling but for the fact that twelve percent of adult women have reported binge drinking (drinking five or more drinks in one sitting) three times a month.
+More than that, alcohol consumption and binge drinking rates for women are rising at a much faster rate than for men, and roughly 2.5% of women meet the criteria for alcohol dependence.

-Why Alcoholism Risk for Women is on the Rise
+Why Alcoholism Risk for Women Is on the Rise

-As we mentioned above, there is not just one reason alcoholism risk for women is on the rise in Colorado: there are two.
-However, the physiological factor has only been compounded by a shift in drinking culture and the way that alcohol is advertised to women.
-With new brands of wine aimed at wine, Instagram blogs devoted to using alcohol as a coping mechanism for mothers, and the increased social acceptability of binge drinking as a whole, it is no real surprise that alcohol abuse for women is on the rise.
+The physiological and psychological risk factors mentioned above often work together and lead to an increased risk of alcoholism for women.
+With new alcoholic beverage brands marketed specifically to women, Instagram blogs devoted to using alcohol as a coping mechanism for mothers, and the increased social acceptability of binge drinking as a whole, it is no real surprise that alcohol abuse for women is increasing.

 How to Address Alcoholism Risk for Women